Is Car Theft Covered by Insurance?

 • Repair damage to your car from the theft or break-in

-When it comes to auto theft, there is no better way to gain peace of mind than to maintain adequate coverage.
-It’s important to learn what your auto insurance policy covers when it comes to car theft.
+When it comes to auto theft, there is no better way to gain peace of mind than to maintain adequate auto insurance coverage.
+It’s important to learn what your insurance policy covers when it comes to car theft.

 Vehicle Theft Prevention Tips